 has been an increasing call for non-state actors, such as companies,

-to respect human rights [UNGP].
+to respect human rights.
+The UN adopted guiding principles on business and human rights [UNGPBHR] and talks within the HRC are ongoing about an international legally binding instrument to regulate the activities of transnational corporations and other business enterprises].
 This includes a chain-responsibility

 of actors, which means that not just the company's own processes